Liquid Waste Management Plan

 Hello How is it possible that much of OK Centre Rd West, Hare Rd and Nighthawk Rd are not included in the new sewer distribution plan?
 Much of this area is on lake-side slope and most of these homes have aging septic fields.
 When they malfunction, which many do each year, waste can drain into the lake and contaminate riparian areas.
 These areas are increasingly surrounded by medium-to-high density urban developments, making the island of septic tanks seem anachronistic.
 The density of this area requires a comprehensive sewer plan.
 It would be nice if you could show us the options that were considered before leaving these areas out.
 Regards

-Ellen asked almost 3 years ago
+Ellen asked over 3 years ago

 Thank you for the question.
 The District cannot sewer the entire community all at once, due to cost and resources.
 Beginning in 2010 extensive evaluation was done as part of the Stage 2 LWMP and the decision making was ongoing including the recent OCP update to evaluate which areas of the District should eventually be moved to sewer.
 Key components of the evaluation were the health of residents and protection of the environment.
 More densely populated areas or areas where future subdivisions are planned for, were given priority to connecting to the sewer.

-Page last updated: 08 Apr 2024, 09:45 AM
+Page last updated: 27 Jun 2024, 10:38 AM